NKV2206/ClubBot/README.md

 The Data is stored in mongodb database

-To Update The contents of the database An Interface is created using Express,EJS Templating Engine, MongoDB and Node JS
+To Update The contents of the database An Interface is created using Express, MongoDB and Node JS

 Through the interface The user can add events,edit the existing data and/or delete the existing data